 - After crossing a track by Offham Farm's bridge the waterway curves right and rejoins the original river (with views of Arundel Castle 1½ km ahead).
-The path then veers slightly away from the river and goes through a copse into a long car park.
-Go through this to reach the Black Rabbit pub in its enviable riverside location.
+The path then veers slightly away from the river and goes through a copse.
+Continue through a long car park to reach the Black Rabbit pub in its enviable riverside location.

 If you are doing the shorter ending, go to §K.

 - Head south-west on Mill Road, between Offham Hanger and the grounds of the Arundel Wetland Centre.
 At Swanbourne Lodge turn right into Arundel Park and follow the footpath along the northern side of Swanbourne Lake.
 At the far end continue along the valley floor, merging with a footpath from the other side of the lake.

 From the top of the pub's short approach road head SW on Mill Road, with the steeply wooded hillside of Offham Hanger on your right.
 The grounds of the Arundel Wetland Centre? are soon on your left and in 450m you come to the vehicle exit from its car park.

 - If you want to visit the site (or just take a closer look at the Visitor Centre) you can detour through its car park and then leave at the far end, rejoining Mill Road further along.

 - After passing a long roadside parking area you come to a corner of Swanbourne Lake? on the right.
 Go through a gate into the waterside picnic area by Swanbourne Lodge Café, entering the grounds of Arundel Park.